owenshen24/golb/contents/Recognizing-vs-Generating.md

 * Practicing relevant skills vs understanding how concepts are related
 * Imagining how you'd change your actions given advice vs just checking if you've heard it before

-In conclusion, the big trap here is the feeling of, "I've seen this before, and thus I must already know about it."
-Recognition does not imply understanding, and pushing for something you can Generate can help expose what you actually know.
+In conclusion, it's not that Recognizing isn't useful.
+Sometimes, it's a necessary heuristic for cutting through the cruft.
+But Recognition does not necessarily imply understanding, and pushing for something you can Generate can help expose what you actually know.

-So.
-Next time you have a learning goal (e.g. new language, programming framework, mathematics, etc.), remember to move on from Recognizing after you've got down the basics.
-Generative work will be harder than the basic Recognizing stuff, but it'll also get you farther along.
+Thus, next time you have a learning goal (e.g. new language, programming framework, mathematics, etc.), remember to find ways to sharpen your skills Generatively, as that's where most of the useful work lies.